Reducing your risk of oesophageal cancer

 Can oesophageal cancer be prevented?

-Oesophageal cancer (or cancer of the gullet) is becoming more common in the UK.
+Oesophageal cancer is becoming more common in the UK.
 In 2013, 8,779 cases of oesophageal cancer were diagnosed.

 What is oesophageal cancer?